Gerðr: Poetic Edda

 In the Poetic Edda poem Skírnismál, the god Freyr sat on the high seat Hlidskjalf and looked into all worlds.
 Freyr saw a beautiful girl walking from the hall of her father to a storehouse.
 Freyr became heartsick for the girl.
 Freyr has a page named Skírnir.
 Freyr's father Njörðr and, in verse, the goddess Skaði tells Skírnir to find out what troubles Freyr.
 An exchange occurs between Freyr and Skírnir in verse, where Freyr tells Skírnir that he has seen a wondrous girl with shining arms at the home of (her father) Gymir, yet that the gods and elves do not wish for the two to be together:

 Skírnir requests that Freyr give him a horse and Freyr's sword; a sword which fights jötnar by itself.
 Under the cover of darkness, Skírnir rides the horse over nations and dew-covered mountains until he reaches Jötunheimr, the home of the jötnar, and proceeds to Gymir's courts.
 Ferocious dogs are tied before the wooden fence that surrounds Gerðr's hall.
 Skírnir rides out to a herdsman (unnamed) sitting on a mound, greets him, and asks the herdsman how he may speak to the maiden beyond Gymir's dogs.
 An exchange occurs between the herdsman and Skírnir, during which the herdsman tells Skírnir that he will never speak to the girl.

 Hearing a terrible noise in her dwellings, Gerðr asks where it is coming from, noting that the earth trembles and that all of Gymir's courts shake.
 A serving maid (unnamed) notes that outside a man has dismounted his horse and has let it graze.
 Gerðr tells the serving maid to invite the man to come into their hall and to partake of some of their "famous mead," yet Gerðr expresses fear that the man outside may be her "brother's slayer".

 Gerðr asks the stranger if he is of the elves, Æsir, or the Vanir, and why he comes alone "over the wild fire" to seek their company.
 Skírnir responds that he is of none of these groups, yet that he has indeed sought her out.
 Skírnir offers Gerðr 11 golden apples (or apples of eternal life, in a common emendation) to gain her favor.
 Gerðr rejects the apples—no matter who offers them—and adds that neither will she and Freyr be together as long as they live.
-Skírnir offers Gerðr a ring, here unnamed, that produces eight more gold rings every ninth night and "was burned with Odin's young son".
+Skírnir offers Gerðr a ring, here unnamed (Draupnir), that produces eight more gold rings every ninth night and "was burned with Odin's young son".
 Gerðr responds that she is not interested in the ring, for she shares her father's property, and Gymir has no lack of gold.